 In cold weather arthritis is always worse.
 Make sure your pet has comfortable bedding and a warm place to sleep.
 Consider a dog coat to keep it comfortable and if it is an outside dog, ensure it has a warm kennel with a raised floor.
 Don’t forget that early treatment for arthritis is the key to pain-free years as your pet ages.

-Constipation, arthritis in cats, balanced diet, feline aids and more...
+Feeding cats, hairballs, balanced diet, ear mites and more...
 Learn more...

 Stress in birds, parrot fever and more...
 Learn more...